abhi-ragh/Coding-Challenges/README.md

 Input: [0, 0, 1, 1, 1, 2, 2, 3, 3, 4]
 Output: 5
 Explanation: The modified array is [0, 1, 2, 3, 4].

+## Weekly Challenge : Build a Weather Forecasting App

+Task: Create a weather forecasting app where users can:

+    Get current weather information.
+    Retrieve a 5-day forecast.
+    Display the information in a user-friendly format.